iterami/Docs.htm/repositories/texteditor.md

 ### Updating

-1. Close `TextEditor.c`.
+1. Close `TextEditor.gtk`.
-2. Use your terminal to navigate to the `TextEditor.c` directory.
+2. Use your terminal to navigate to the `TextEditor.gtk` directory.
 3. `git pull`
 4. `make`
 5. Run the compiled `texteditor` located at `~/.iterami/texteditor`.